Trollcraft1002/9animeToMAL/README.md

 - ⌨️```pip install -r requirements.txt```

-- 🗒️Exported files from MAL and 9anime ```for sorted result please mark folders in 9anime when exporting```
+- 🗒️Exported files from MAL and 9anime ```For sorted result please mark folders in 9anime when exporting```

 ### HOW TO USE
 - 🎥Youtube Video: https://youtu.be/jd7cEDvwj1c